A slightly unusual museum in Tokyo that you won't get bored of even spending a whole day looking at!

 Baseball Hall of Fame and Museum (Bunkyo Ward)

-For those interested in sports, we recommend the Baseball Hall of Fame Museum in Bunkyo Ward.
-This museum features a variety of baseball-related exhibits.
-The permanent exhibits include baseball equipment used by the main players of the 12 professional baseball teams, as well as exhibits on amateur baseball.
-However, the museum's appeal extends beyond the exhibits.
-The "Event Hall: Baseball Science" section features a "Batter's Box Experience Corner" where you can experience playing against a professional pitcher using video, and there's also an opportunity to search official professional baseball records.
-This museum is sure to satisfy not only those who have just started to take an interest in baseball, but also dedicated baseball enthusiasts.
-Incidentally, the museum is within walking distance of Tokyo Dome, the home stadium of the Yomiuri Giants, so you can easily stop by after a baseball game
+For those interested in sports, I recommend the Baseball Hall of Fame Museum in Bunkyo Ward.
+This museum features a variety of exhibits related to baseball.
+The permanent exhibition displays baseball equipment used by key players from the 12 professional baseball teams, as well as exhibits related to amateur baseball.
+But the museum's appeal isn't limited to its exhibits.
+In the "Event Hall - Science of Baseball" corner, there is a "Batter's Box Experience Corner" where you can experience facing a professional pitcher using video, and there is also a machine where you can search for official professional baseball records.
+It is sure to satisfy not only those who have just started to take an interest in baseball, but also baseball fanatics.
+By the way, the museum is within walking distance of Tokyo Dome, the home stadium of the Yomiuri Giants, so you can easily stop by after watching a baseball game.

 INFORMATION